d3clane/SquareSolver/README.md

 4) -t - testing mode
 5) -eq - program reads equation and solves it

+If -eq is not specified program is reading only 3 coefficients of the equation.

 > [!NOTE]
 > user may mix flags and use them together